MAT381E-Spring21/Final-Projects/README.md

 ![](https://unemg.org/wp-content/uploads/2018/09/SDGs-1024x320.jpeg)

 The main aim of developing a project is to find an open-source data related to the topics mentioned above and then to use basic data science tools (data importing, cleaning, re-shaping, exploring, and visualization techniques) to touch one of societal problems in our world and let their voice be heard.

+Here is the teams and their project outputs: